Melomario57/Melomario57/README.md

 ## 🤔About me:

-- :trophy: I've concluded a web development program.
+-:trophy: I've concluded a web development program.

 -🌱Collaborating in the development of a fullstack E-Comerce website for Gemstones.

 -🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.

-- 🌱Concluding an udemy course by bulding intercative websites with Js, MySql, Sass and Php.
+-🌱Concluding an udemy course by bulding intercative websites with Js, MySql, Sass and Php.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.